 Project 1.1: Build capacity and capability for partnering with the community

-This project aims to build the awareness, skills and capabilities of firefighters, volunteers and fire managers for different levels of community engagement through a capacity and capability plan and common training packages.
+This project aims to build the skills and capabilities of firefighters, volunteers and fire managers for different levels of community engagement and community development through common training packages.
 Three levels of training are available and are being rolled out around the state.

 Project 1.2: Community Based Bushfire Management

-This project will review guidelines on Community Based Bushfire Management (CBBM) with community feedback, establish best practice engagement and supporting tools based on the initial roll-out of CBBM and lessons learnt.
+This project has reviewed guidelines on Community Based Bushfire Management (CBBM) with community feedback to establish best practice engagement and supporting tools based on the initial roll-out of CBBM and lessons learnt.
 Eight new CBBM Officers have now commenced with DELWP and CFA across the state.
 They are working with twelve established CBBM communities and ten new communities that have started their CBBM journey under Safer Together.

 Project 1.3: Community risk understanding

 This project aims to assist communities to understand and manage their bushfire risk.
-It has a strong focus on the tools community members may use to see what actions they can take or activities they can get involved in – such as bushfire plans, preparing their properties, establishing CBBM townships and Fire Learning Networks.
+It has a strong focus on interpreting the science and the tools community members may use to see what actions they can take or activities they can get involved in – such as bushfire plans, preparing their properties, establishing CBBM townships and Fire Learning Networks.

 As part of our new approach, land and fire agencies will plan together, identify ways to work together with communities and share what they hear from communities with each other.
 This will ensure that the work that each agency does complements the work of other agencies and the community.